 Bargen played collegiately from 1995-99 at Marquette, where his career overlapped with current Braves head coach Brian Wardle.
 A two-year starter for the Golden Eagles, Bargen was the team captain and most valuable player during his senior season in 1998-99, when he led team in rebounds and blocked shots and finished second in scoring.

 After earning his bachelor's degree in psychology from Marquette in 1999, Bargen received his master's degree in business administration in 2004 from Creighton University, where he served as a graduate manager on Dana Altman's Bluejays staff.
-In the three seasons Bargen spent with the Bluejays, Creighton amassed a 72-23 (.758) record.
-The Bluejays won the 2002 Missouri Valley Conference regular-season title, claimed two MVC Tournament titles (2002, 2003) and played in two NCAA Tournaments (2002, 2003) with a first-round win against Florida in 2002.
-During that time, Bargen also had an opportunity to work with a quartet of All-MVC players, including current NBA players Anthony Tolliver (Detroit Pistons) and Kyle Korver (Atlanta Hawks).
+In the three seasons Bargen spent with the Bluejays, Creighton amassed a 72-23 (.758) record, won the 2002 Missouri Valley Conference regular-season title, claimed two MVC Tournament titles (2002, 2003) and played in two NCAA Tournaments (2002, 2003) with a first-round win against Florida in 2002.
+During that time, Bargen also had an opportunity to work with a quartet of All-MVC players, including current NBA players Anthony Tolliver (Detroit Pistons) and Kyle Korver (Cleveland Cavaliers).

-Bargen is married to the former Kacy Siemsen and the couple has three children: John, Olivia and Maddox.
+Bargen is married to the former Kacy Siemsen and the couple has four children – John, Olivia, Maddox and Blake.

 As a recruiter, Foster helped the Phoenix with his relationships in Wisconsin, Iowa and Minnesota as well as his ties to the junior college ranks and in Canada.

-Foster went to North Dakota after spending two seasons as an assistant coach at Kirkwood Community College in Cedar Rapids, Iowa.
-The Eagles went a combined 60-10 in his two seasons at the school, finishing third nationally in 2008 and as the runner-up in NJCAA Division II in 2009.
-During his two-year stint, Foster helped nine Eagles earn all-conference honors, while two of his players nabbed NJCAA All-America honors.
+Prior to his time at Green Bay, Foster spent one season as an assistant coach at North Dakota – helping the program transition to the Division I level – and two years as an assistant at Kirkwood Community College in Cedar Rapids, Iowa.
+During his two years at Kirkwood, the Eagles went a combined 60-10, finishing third nationally in 2008 and as the runner-up in NJCAA Division II in 2009.
+Foster helped nine Eagles earn all-conference honors, while two of his players nabbed NJCAA All-America honors.